jw2249a/2017-bayes-audit/2017-code/README.md

 Gather cast vote records, organize paper ballots into collections, and produce ballot manifests.
-Put this inforation into directories:
+Put this information into directories:

     2-election
       21-ballot-manifests